Journalists research and produce stories for print, radio, television, websites and other forms of media for social and commercial purposes.

 - interview people and record interviews

-- take photographs and record videos
+- shoot and edit photographs and videos

-- present stories on radio or television in a natural and confident way.
+- present stories on radio or television.

 Skills and knowledge

 Journalists need to have:

 - general knowledge of local, national and international affairs